luizrogeriocn/stack_test/README.md

 > **Possible Improvements:**
 - Inject MessageParser into Tweet as a dependency.
 Besides the testability improvement, it would be easier to inject a custom parser for NullTweets handling.
-- Some tests are not very descriptive.
+- Some specs are not very descriptive and test coverage is not top-notch.
 - Add Integration tests to make sure everything is working together.

 Usage of the [Twitter gem][1] has been limited only to match the application needs, so there is a wrapper for the API communication.
 The Twitter Client itself is injected as a dependency for the API wrapper, which makes it easier to test.